 The Village's accounting basis includes investments as assets.
 This basis does not record disbursements for investment purchases or receipts for investment sales.
 This basis records gains or losses at the time of sale as receipts or disbursements, respectively.
-Interest on Certificates of Deposit and Checking Account earned is recognized and recorded when received.
+Interest on STAR Ohio account and Checking Account earned is recognized and recorded when received.
 All investments are approved by Council.